 - HyperBass:- Adds deep, rich bass sound to audio.

-- Dynamic Gain Boosting:- Increase loudness of audio.
+- Dynamic Gain Boosting:- Increase the loudness of the audio.

 - 3D Surround Sound

-- Speakers and Headphones Modes:- It allows users to quickly change the type listening device to optimise audio for that device.
+- Speakers and Headphones Modes:- It allows users to quickly change the type of listening device to optimize audio for that device.

 - Customizable Music Presets

 - Dynamic Sound Spectrum Analyzer

 - Multiple Processing Modes:- Music Type I & II / Speech.

 - Efficient Performance with very low CPU usage

 - 5.1/7.1 Surround Sound Support